 Digital Object Identifier: 10.1162/NECO_a_00182

 We are able to download Article 1 because it is part of our subscription.
 You can always verify coverage using the What Can I Access? link.
 Article 2 is not part our subscription.
-It is from the AIP/AVS Applied Physics Library (our example is AVS Journals & Magazines), so we do not have electronic access to this in IEEE Xplore (we will see that we have access to this later…elsewhere).
+It is from the MIT Press Journals, so we do not have electronic access to this in IEEE Xplore (we will find out that we have access to this later – elsewhere).

-Notice that Article 1 has an Quick Abstract link and Article 2 does not.
-Also, there is an icon that indicates that we have access with Article 1.
-Records for items that are not part of our subscription (i.e. Article 2) might contain less indexing information, such as subject or index terms, references, or citing documents.
+Notice that there is an icon that indicates that we have access with Article 1.
+Records for items that are not part of our subscription (i.e. Article 2) might contain less indexing information, such as subject or index terms.
 In the beginning, you will mainly be interested in accessing the article.
-Index terms (under the keyword tab in the detailed record) can eliminate some irrelevant results [hover for more].
+Index terms (under the keyword tab in the detailed record) can eliminate some irrelevant results if used alone.
 Their use can provide a more thorough search when used in conjunction with a keyword search (not to be confused with the keyword tab).
 Keep in mind that not all documents have index terms, so you will exclude those items when performing an index term search alone.